 By default, employees only have access to view their own details.
 If you want to make someone an approver (someone who can approve requests from employees) or an administrator (someone who can manage some or all of an employee's record), you'll need to setup their permissions.

-To do this, navigate to the employee's record from the Employees option on the menu menu, then open the large Employee menu at the top of the page.
-Select the "Edit" option and then scroll down to the bottom of the form to view the "Login and Access" panel.
+To do this, navigate to the employee's record from the Employees option on the menu menu, then click on the "Login and Access" button, found in the "Access Details" panel on the dashboard.

 In the first drop down list - HR Access - start by selecting the level of access you want them to have.
 The options then shown will differ depending on whether you have selected Approver or Administrator, but they function in the same way.